-In our current implementation, the region detector accepts 300$\times$300 images as input.
-At this resolution, Ninja Codes with smaller dimensions, or those located far away from the camera, fail to retain enough visual features for them to be robustly detected.
-Under the experimental setup described in section 4.1, the maximum distance from which our modules could reliably detect the 8.5$\times$8.5cm Ninja Codes was approximately 160cm.

-This is a commonly encountered issue with neural object detection, and has a rather straightforward solution; we can redesign the region detector to accept higher-resolution images.
-However, this will come with the byproduct of increased model size, hence slower training and inference.
-For reference, our current detector/decoder modules have a combined inference time of around 30 milliseconds on the iPhone 15 Pro, leaving ample time for additional processing (e.g., graphics rendering) while maintaining usable frame rates.
+MAXIMUM RANGE.
+Our region detector is designed to take 300$\times$300 images as input; at this resolution, codes with smaller dimensions, or those located at large distances, fail to retain enough visual features to be detected reliably.
+(Under the experimental setup in section 4.1, the maximum distance from which our modules could robustly detect the codes was approximately 160cm.)
+A straightforward solution to this would be to modify the detector to accept larger images, which may come with the byproduct of potentially slower training and inference.
+For reference, our current detector/decoder modules have a combined inference time of around 30 ms on the iPhone 15 Pro.